Detached villa with private pool near Siena.

 Ground floor: 2 bedrooms (one with double sofa bed), 2 bathrooms (1 suitable for wheelchair users)

 |Further details outdoors|

-Garden chairs & beach chairs
+Garden chairs, beach chairs and sun umbrellas

 The Tuscany region